September 30th

 Commentary:

-Youth (adolescence), an abundance of money, authority and imprudence are each disastrous.
-One can only imagine the plight of those around when the four qualities come together in one person!
+Youth (adolescence), an abundance of money, authority, and imprudence are each disastrous.
+One can only imagine the plight of those around when these four qualities come together, in one person!

-Humility, generosity, proper use of power and appropriate intellect are the faculties which lead to shaping a person's character.
-If one wants to be well rounded, it can only come through deeply ingrained values.
-It will not be sufficient if children are only brought up with an abundance of comforts and luxuries.
+Humility, generosity, proper use of power, and appropriate intellect are the faculties that lead to shaping a person's character.
+If one wants to be well-rounded, it can only come through deeply ingrained values.
+It is not sufficient if children are only brought up with an abundance of comforts and luxuries.
 Knowing the worth of the privileges they have will take them much farther than getting their way all the time.

 pada vigrahaH: